 Michael Dugher was elected to serve as the Member of Parliament for the Barnsley East constituency in 2010 and was re-elected in the 2015 General Election.

-Prior to joining the Shadow Cabinet, Michael was: Parliamentary Private Secretary to the Leader of the Opposition, Ed Miliband (May-October 2011) and Shadow Minister for Defence Equipment, Support and Technology; and briefly a member of the Public Administration Select Committee.
+Prior to joining the Shadow Cabinet, Michael was: Parliamentary Private Secretary to the Leader of the Opposition, Ed Miliband; Shadow Minister for Defence Equipment, Support and Technology; and briefly a member of the Public Administration Select Committee.

 Born in Doncaster in 1975, Michael was brought up in Edlington, then a pit village in South Yorkshire.
-He was educated at St Mary's RC primary school, Edlington, at the McAuley RC School, Doncaster.
+He was educated at St Mary's RC primary school, Edlington, and at the McAuley RC School, Doncaster.
 He went on to read Politics at the University of Nottingham, graduating in 1997.

-Michael has also worked in industry as UK Director of Government Relations for EDS, then a large global technology services business (now Hewlett Packard).
-Prior to working in government he was a research officer and later Head of Policy for the AEEU Engineering Union (now Unite the Union).
-Michael is a member of both Unite the Union and Unison.
+Michael also worked in industry as UK Director of Government Relations for EDS, then a large global technology services business (now Hewlett Packard).
+Before working in government he was a research officer and later Head of Policy for the AEEU engineering union (now Unite the Union).
+A former shop steward, Michael is a member of both Unite the Union and Unison.

 Locally, Michael is patron of the Barnsley Independent Alzheimer's and Dementia Support (BIADS) group, the Wombwell Operatic Society, Worsbrough Brass, Elsecar Heritage Railway, People's Sport in Barnsley, The Oaks 150 Colliery Memorial, Worsbrough Bridge FC and Hallam FM's Cash for Kids.
 He is also a member of the Barnsley Campaign for Real Ale (CAMRA) and a proud member of the Royal British Legion (Hoyland and District Branch).

 His interests include history, music, films and sport.
 He is married to Joanna and they have two young daughters and a son.
-When not in Westminster to sit in the House of Commons, Michael and his family live in Birdwell in Barnsley.
+When not in Westminster, Michael and his family live in Birdwell in Barnsley.